 Summer testing schedule will be posted once dates become available.

 1. This is a 2 day test (All re-testers must show for the first day of testing).

 2. You may be denied admission if you are late or if your ID is not acceptable.

 3. Students that register and fail to show for their test date will be asked to find a different test location.

-The 24 Credit Program at NCC allows students to take college classes that count towards a GED and a college degree.
+The 24 Credit Program at NCC allows students to take college classes that count towards High School Equivalency (HSE) and a college degree.
 Students must be 18 years of age or older, be one year past the date from when they would have graduated from high school and have a genuine desire to obtain a college degree.